This is what really happens after the college drop-offMarlene Kern Fischer

 Trips can help suspend the short time you have together and fuel good memories you can both draw on in lonely times.

 Sit down with your student to review the financials of the college education.
-Everyone should be clear about the sources of funding, which are often a combination of gifts, savings, private loans, federal loans provided by the college as part of a financial aid package, and work-study opportunities.
+Everyone should be clear about the sources of funding, which are often a combination of gifts, savings, scholarships and grants, private loans, federal loans provided by the college as part of a financial aid package, and work-study opportunities.

 Young adults don’t have loan experience or know the lingo of interest rates or the downsides of deferments.
 Make sure you all agree who is responsible for the loans and understand what the payments will look like as they come due.
 There will be other expenses at school as well, such as school supplies, material fees, and computer emergencies.
 Discuss how those will be covered; see our related story on “College Spending Money.”